What is a camping hammock?

-Saying the word will bring images of swaying back and forth on the back porch or soaking up some sun in the summer time.
+Hammock.
+Saying the word will bring images of swaying back and forth on the back porch or soaking up some sun in the summertime.
 So imagine leaving the tent behind and sleeping at your campsite in a hammock.
-Here are the hammock camping basics you’ll need to take your next camp out to the next level.
+Here I’ll explain how to camp with a hammock and take your next camp out to the next level.

 98 degrees during the day?
 No big deal.
 At night the temperature will still dip down to a comfortable degree to give you a few chills.

-But that’s not the end all.
+But that’s not the end-all.
 There is also something called a hammock underquilt.
-Basically your hammock will sit inside of this hanging blanket to add some warmth.
+Your hammock will sit inside of this hanging blanket to add some warmth.

 Top Hammock Underquilt options: